StevenBtw/solvor/docs/cookbook/knapsack.md

 # Knapsack Problem

 Select items to maximize value within weight constraint.
+The problem that made dynamic programming famous.

 ## The Problem

-Given items with values and weights, and a knapsack with limited capacity, select items to maximize total value without exceeding capacity.
+You're packing for a hike.
+Each item has value and weight.
+Your bag has a limit.
+What do you take?
+This is knapsack - and it's everywhere: budget allocation, cargo loading, cutting stock.

 ## Example